Angola – Sudan: Goalless in Luanda

 Angola team news

-Their first qualification had however been a very promising one: Angola had first eliminated Senegal on penalties in the 1st Round (1-1 agg.), setting them up for a two-legged 2nd Round match against the mighty Algeria.
-Angola appear to have made a very good figure here also, playing 0-0 in Luanda before defeated 2-3 in Algiers.
+Their first qualification had however been quite a promising one: Angola had first eliminated Senegal on penalties in the 1st Round (1-1 agg.), setting them up for a two-legged 2nd Round match with Algeria.
+Against one of the major teams on the continent, Angola appear to have made a very good figure, playing 0-0 in Luanda before being defeated 2-3 in Algiers.
 They might have been newcomers on this stage, but certainly no pushovers.
-Algeria would of course later go on to qualify for the 1986 World Cup itself.
+Algeria would later go on to qualify for the World Cup.

-Angola were led by Rúben Garcia, an Argentinian manager who appears to have made a career in Angolan football, and former manager of 1º de Maio de Benguela.
+Angola were led by Rúben Garcia, an Argentinian manager who appears to have made a career in Angolan football, having previously led 1º de Maio de Benguela.

 Rúben Garcia’s line-up was notably without two of Angola’s most renowned players, Benfica players Vata and Abel Campos.
 Both had recently signed for the Portuguese powerhouse: Vata from Varzim in Portugal, Abel Campos from Petro de Luanda.

 The last WC qualification had seen them first knock out Tanzania on away goals (1-1 agg.), before crashing out to Libya (0-4 agg.) in the following round.
 More recently, in 1987, they had experienced a similar fate in the ACN qualifiers, but perhaps with some improvements: Having first eliminated Tanzania 2-1 on aggregate, they were only narrowly beaten by Cameroon in the 2nd round, losing 2-0 in Yaoundé before winning the return fixture 1-0 in Khartoum.